somebloke1/chroma_mcp_server/docs/scripts/log-chat.md

 # Wrapper Script: `log_chat.sh`

-This script provides a simple wrapper for running the `log-chat` command of the `chroma-client` tool within the correct Hatch environment.
+This script provides a simple wrapper for running the `log-chat` command of the `chroma-mcp-client` tool within the correct Hatch environment.

 ## Purpose